andersmurphy/andersmurphy-blog/resources/posts/2025-04-07-clojure-realtime-collaborative-web-apps-without-clojurescript.md

 A few things to note about this web app:

 - It is streaming the whole `<main>` element of the page from the server to the client every 200ms over SSE (server sent events).
-- It has zero ClojurScript
+- It has zero ClojurScript.
-- It has zero user written client side JS
+- It has zero user written JS.
 - It uses a tiny 11.4kb (brotli compressed) hypermedia framework called [Datastar](https://data-star.dev).

 ## What about performance?